ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 git push origin --delete jukent/branchA
 ```

-## Updating Your Branches
+## Updating your branches

 Previously, we showed you how to merge branches together, combining the changes from two different branches into one.
 Afterwards you deleted your feature branch `branchA`.
 Your local clone and fork of your `main` branch have now both need to pull from the upstream repository.

 ![pull](../../images/pulling.gif)
-The above flowchart demonstrates pulling in the upstream changes from Upstream Main after a Pull Request has been merged, first into your fork and then into your clone.
+The above flowchart demonstrates pulling in the upstream changes from upstream main after a pull request has been merged, first into your fork and then into your clone.
 Before continuing to work, with new commits on the feature branch, it is best to pull in the upstream changes.

 In this example, all of the changes to the branches were local and made by a single person, you.
 In a collaborative environment, other contributors may be making changes to their own feature branches (or main branch), which will ultimately be pushed up to the remote repository.
 Either way, your branches will become stale and need to be refreshed.
 The more time that passes by, the more likely this is to happen, particularly for an active GitHub repository.
 Here we show you how to sync your branches with the upstream branches.

-Once a Pull Request has been merged, you will find that these upstream changes are not automatically included in your fork or your other branches.
+Once a pull request has been merged, you will find that these upstream changes are not automatically included in your fork or your other branches.
 In order to include the changes from the upstream main branch, you will need to do a `git pull`.

 First check if there are any upstream changes: